ThemeFuse/Unyson-Documentation/options/built-in-option-types.rst

         ),
         /**
          * Allow not existing choices
-         * Used when select is used in another option types and populated dynamically */
+         * Used when select is populated dynamically from js */
         'no-validate' => false,
     )